Ellie Daniel: 1968 Olympics

-Daniel represented the United States at the 1968 Summer Olympics in Mexico City, where she competed in three events.
-She received a gold medal by swimming the butterfly leg for the winning U.S. team in the women's 4×100-meter medley relay, together with teammates Kaye Hall (backstroke), Catie Ball (breaststroke), and Sue Pedersen (freestyle).
+Daniel represented the United States at the 1968 Summer Olympics in Mexico City, where she competed in three events under U.S. Olympic Head Coach Sherm Chavoor, who had coached her at the Arden Hills Club.
+She received a gold medal by swimming the butterfly leg for the winning U.S. team in the women's 4×100-meter medley relay, together with teammates Kaye Hall (backstroke), Catie Ball (breaststroke), and Sue Pedersen (freestyle), a teammate from Arden Hills.
 The American women set a new Olympic record of 4:28.3, defeating the Australians (4:30.0) and West Germans (4:36.4).
 In individual competition, she won a silver medal in the 100-meter butterfly, and a bronze medal in the 200-meter butterfly.

 1972 Olympics

-She received a bronze medal in 200-meter butterfly at the 1972 Summer Olympics in Munich, Germany.
+Daniel received a bronze medal in 200-meter butterfly at the 1972 Summer Olympics in Munich, Germany.
 She also competed in the 100-meter butterfly, finishing sixth in the event final.

 She held the 200-meter butterfly (long course) world record (2:18.4) from August 1971 to August 1972.
 In her swimming career, she was a national champion seven times and took 14 individual American and/or national records.